 After we ate our lunch, the llamas got treats.
 Look at those ears of anticipation!

 For more information on additional tours, guides and outfitters, we’ve got you covered here.
-For more information on where to stay throughout Western Montana, visit our tour operator website.
 If you need additional tour itinerary assistance, feel free to drop me a line; I’m always here to help.

 Happy Adventuring!